 Despite the lessons of history, Progressives promote ever more democracy, which, unless tempered and limited, is like turning one’s household over to the majority rule of teenagers.
 Is this household arrangement fair?
 Sure.
 It is also idiocy which no parent would consider.
-A senate of the states, and not the parchment barriers of the Constitution stood athwart democratic rule by social justice emotions little different from that of the typical teenager.
+A senate of the states and not the parchment barriers of the Constitution stood athwart democratic rule by social justice emotions little different from those of the typical teenager.

 What was the 17th Amendment (17A) supposed to do?

-The post-17A senate was to respond to the people’s needs, and free the senate from corruption and wealthy interests.
+The post-17A senate was to respond to the people’s needs and free the senate from corruption and wealthy interests.
 Progressives built their movement on the promise of cleaner government less subject to corporate influence and bribery, and a more responsive and efficient senate that dealt effectively with the issues of greatest concern to the people.1